euler456/ReactfrontendUX2/README.md

 Fifth,cd the file ,and npm start and copy the website url put in that special Chrome

 # elevator pitch
-This is a food ordering app.
+This is a food ordering app which include the user register ,member login, customer ordering ,payment ,and food information.

 # Getting Started with Create React App